habedi/PracticalMachineLearning/README.md

 * [Feature-engine](https://feature-engine.trainindata.com/en/latest/): Feature-engine is a Python library built on top of scikit-learn that offers a wide range of techniques for feature transformation, selection, and extraction
 * [Optuna](https://optuna.org/): Optuna is an open source hyperparameter optimization framework to automate hyperparameter search of machine learning models
 * [skrub](https://github.com/skrub-data/skrub): "Skrub (formerly dirty_cat) is a Python library that facilitates prepping your tables for machine learning." -- skrub's GitHub repo
+* [Modin](https://github.com/modin-project/modin): Modin is an alternative to Pandas that allows for parallel processing on multiple cores and works well with large datasets
+* [Polars](https://pola.rs/): Polars is another alternative to Pandas.
+It's fast, and its code is powered by a multithreaded, vectorized query engine written in Rust programming language

 ## Additional Useful Resources